Jords001/SpacemanReflection/readme.md

 		yield(get_tree().create_timer(time_in_seconds), "timeout") #This yield waits for the grabbed tree which is a timer which counts down from our variable queue_free() #This acts like a kill script function and kills everything parented to it and itself

-Here is the script which I updated on Thursday and Friday which I found better because it means all the scripts are in one instead.
+Upon writing this previous section I have figured a way that I can tidy the script up someore, I found this better because it means all the scripts are in one instead.

 	extends KinematicBody2D
 	var stopped = Vector2(0,0)